Getting Started as a Volunteer

 Listening Post

-Sit one-on-one Zoom call with a guest and listen to him or her share their story.
+Sit one-on-one with a guest and listen to him or her share their story.
 Learn more and apply online with The Listening Post.

-Volunteers provide childcare for children in the RAIS program Monday through Thursday from 9:30 a.m. – 12:00 p.m. while parents are in job readiness classes and working with FIG. Childcare takes place indoors October – April and outdoors at the FIG Garden May – September.
+Volunteers provide enrichment activities for children in the RAIS program Monday through Thursday from 9:30 a.m. – 12:00 p.m. while parents are in job readiness classes and working with FIG. Enrichment activites take place indoors October – April and outdoors at the FIG Garden May – September.

 English Tutor